Chart Color Schemes

 Infrastructure

-Enfield has emerging levels of nearby infrastructure activity, ranking in the 35thth percentile nationally
+Enfield has emerging levels of nearby infrastructure activity, ranking in the 30thth percentile nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified four projects expected to impact this region: The Parks (Enfield) Residential Estate, Enfield Memorial Park Expansion & Redevelopment, Northern Adelaide Road Upgrades Program, and Prospect Corner.
-These are the key initiatives likely to have the most relevance.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified four projects that may impact this region: The Parks (Enfield) Residential Estate, Enfield Memorial Park Expansion & Redevelopment, Northern Adelaide Road Upgrades Program, and Prospect Corner.
+Details about these projects are listed below.

 Professional plan users can use the search below to filter and access additional projects.